 This command performs the following actions:

-• sudo -u postgres ensures that the createuser command runs as the user postgres.
+.
 Otherwise, Postgres will try to run the command by using peer authentication, which means the command will run under your Ubuntu user account.
-This account probably doesn't have the right privileges to create the new user, which would cause an error.
+This account probably doesn't have the right privileges to create the new user, which would cause an error.- The

-• The name of the new user is fusionpbxrep.
-You'll enter that username in the configuration files.
+.
+You'll enter that username in the configuration files. -P

 Create the archive directory